bung87/onnxruntime/README.md

 ## Downloading test data

-Example: Download the TinyStories-1M-ONNX files from [Hugging Face](https://huggingface.co/onnx-community/TinyStories-1M-ONNX/):
+Text generation Example: Download the TinyStories-1M-ONNX files from [Hugging Face](https://huggingface.co/onnx-community/TinyStories-1M-ONNX/):

 below are the files you need to download: